Macau casinos seek resort cure for China gambling hangover

-HONG KONG, May 27 (Reuters) - As revenue plummets at China’s only legal gambling hub, global casino operators have a new mantra - what happens in Vegas, must also happen in Macau.
+HONG KONG (Reuters) - As revenue plummets at China’s only legal gambling hub, global casino operators have a new mantra - what happens in Vegas, must also happen in Macau.

 Diversifying into hotels, entertainment and retail is the only game in town for companies like Melco Crown Entertainment Ltd and Galaxy Entertainment Group.
 The latter’s two new resort projects, worth $3.2 billion, open in Macau later on Wednesday.